openvswitch/ovs/Documentation/faq/openflow.rst

     Documentation/group-selection-method-property.txt in the Open vSwitch
     source tree.
 (OpenFlow 1.5 support in Open vSwitch is still experimental.)

+Q: An OpenFlow "select" group isn't dividing packets evenly among the buckets.

+    A: When a packet passes through a "select" group, Open vSwitch hashes a subset of the fields in the packet, then it maps the hash value to a bucket.
+This means that packets whose hashed fields are the same will always go to the same bucket[*].
+More specifically, if you test with a single traffic flow, only one bucket will receive any traffic[**].
+    Furthermore, statistics and probability mean that testing with a small number of flows may still yield an uneven distribution.

+    [*] Unless its bucket has a watch port or group whose liveness changes during the test.

+    [**] Unless the hash includes fields that vary within a traffic flow, such as tcp_flags.

 Q: I added a flow to accept packets on VLAN 123 and output them on VLAN 456, like so::